holstegelab/SNPs_buddy/README.md

 As the output of the pipeline, there are 99 files, and finding the right gene could be painful.

 So here is a small script to help you with it.
+By defautl input dir is '/project/holstegelab/Share/NL_VUMC_joint_calling_splitted/ANNOTATED', but you can change it in by passing `--config input_dir=MYNICEPATH` to snakemake command

 In constants.py you can find path to the directory with vcf  files